heckman/photos-server/README.md

 The source files expect things to be in the following locations:

-- The launch agent `ca.heckman.photos-server.plist` expects
-  `photos-http-handler` to be in `/usr/local/libexec`.
+- `photos-http-handler` is expected to be in `/usr/local/libexec`.
-- The the HTTP handler `photos-http-handler` expects the command-line utility `photos-cli` to be in `/usr/local/bin` and `trurl` to be found in `/opt/homebrew/bin`.
+- `photos-cli` is expected to be in `/usr/local/bin`.
+- `trurl` is expected in `/opt/homebrew/bin`.
+	(This will need to be changed for Intel Macs.

 These expectations can be edited in the source files.

+(A future version my rely on the system's *PATH* to find these commands where it can.)

 ### Naming the server